iTwin/bis-schema-validation/app-schema-validator/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See LICENSE.md for license terms and full copyright notice.

-The purpose of this NPM CLI tool is to validate the schemas present within an applications installer.
-It locate the schemas present in the extracted installer and perform the validations against them.
+The purpose of this NPM CLI tool is to validate the schemas present within an application installer.
+It locates the schemas present in the extracted installer and perform the validations.

 ## Getting Started